 Saddle Ranch – Universal City Walk & Sunset Strip (www.srrestaurants.com)

-The mechanical bull might not be the only thing to knock you off your ass at this bigger-is-better chop house.
+The mechanical bull might isn’t the only thing to knock you off your butt at this bigger-is-better chop house.
 Just order the signature Cotton Candy Tower and you’ll see what I mean.
-For $7.99, this (more than) enough-for-two, three-foot mound of sweet, fluffy stuff comes in the old school pink version but also in a new green apple cinnamon flavor like the one pictured.
+For $7.99, this (more than) enough-for-two, three-foot mound of sweet, fluffy stuff comes in the old school pink version but also in a green apple cinnamon flavor.
 It’s just what you need after a huge steak and carafe-sized cocktail.
-After all, why just do it when you can overdo it?
+Why just do it when you can overdo it?

 Culina @ Four Seasons Los Angeles (www.culinarestaurant.com)